Guile Knots

 Accepts the same optional SCHEDULER and #:parallel? arguments as spawn-fiber.

 Useful at startup in environments (virtual machines, embedded systems) where the clock may start at or near the Unix epoch.
-Prints a warning to the current error port every 20 seconds while waiting.
+Prints a warning to the current error port every CHECK-INTERVAL seconds (default 20) while waiting.

 1.1.2 Record Types